Colorado and Utah Canyons September 10-17, 2019

 Today is an optional day.

-Today it will be your choice, and it will be difficult one.
-To journey to Dead Horse Point State Park, partly following a new bike path that connects the community of Moab with the entrance to Arches National Park and the Dead Horse Mesa Scenic Byway.
+We will ride to Dead Horse Point State Park, partly following a new bike path that connects the community of Moab with the entrance to Arches National Park and the Dead Horse Mesa Scenic Byway.
 Our route takes us through miles of incredible red rock canyon country.
 After a series of curves, we’ll begin to ascend the plateau while the road mellows out allowing you to appreciate the amazing scenery.
 The view from Dead Horse Point is one of the most photographed vistas in the world.
 Towering 2,000 feet above the Colorado River, the overlook provides a breathtaking panorama of Canyonlands National Park’s sculpted pinnacles and buttes.
-Or, to ride into and around the famous Arches National Park.
 Or, maybe you want to take a day off, go for a hike or ride an ATV.

 Moab to La Sal, 37 miles.
 Today we’ll ride south, back through the Spanish Valley and past Hole N” The Rock, a unique 5,000 square foot home and attraction.
 Continuing on, we’ll be able to look up and see a different side of the gorgeous La Sal Mountains.
 After we turn off of 191 onto Rt.
 46 we will see very few cars.
 As we continue up rt 46 we will be greeted again by beautiful fall colors.